jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

             return True
         return False

-  the test is still green.
-I remove the other statements
+  the test is still green

+* I remove the other statements

   .. code-block:: python
+    :lineno-start: 55

     def material_non_implication(p, q):
         return p and not q